In the list of experiments, click “quantitativeCOMPARE” to list all existing quantitation comparisons.

 - Isobaric labeling data comparison version 2 (New version.
 Flexible way to compare multiple experiments.
 Beta version)

 - Isobaric labeling multiple experiments.
-Simply concatenate multiple quantitative output (census-out.txt) files
+Simply concatenate multiple quantitative outputs (census-out.txt) files

 Figure 10.4.3: Quant Compare Options.